Wrongful Termination Lawyers for Nevada Employees

 What To Do in the First 7 Days After Termination

-If you've just been fired and you suspect it was illegal or your employer is pressuring you to sign something what you do in the next few days matters.
+If you have just been fired and you suspect it was illegal or your employer is pressuring you to sign something what you do in the next few days matters.
 Take these steps immediately.

 Don't Sign Anything Yet